hjiang895/Six-Degrees-of-Separation/README.md

 You will be writing code for breadth-first search to try to connect any two actors in the graph on a shortest path.
 I have provided skeleton code and very detailed comments in the `SixDegrees.java` file.
 I've also demonstrated how to do breadth-first search in class and in example code.
 Have fun!

 ### Task 4: `main()` method and finding exceptional paths
 In the main method, I've provided some calls to the existing methods and some commented-out calls to the methods you'll be writing in tasks 1, 2, and 3.
 Uncomment these commented-out calls to verify that your code works.
-Then use your code from Task 3 to try to answer this questions.
-What is the longest path you can find between two actors?
-Put a call in your main method to `findShortestPath()` with the pair of actors whose path greater than at least 4.
+Then use your code from Task 3 to try to answer this question: what is the longest (acyclic) path you can find between two actors?
+Look at the data file and use your code to find an answer.
+Then put a call in your main method to `findShortestPath()` with the pair of actors whose path was the longest you were able to find.

 ---